orbs-network/orbs-spec/behaviors/services/crosschain-connector.md

-# Cross-chain Connector
+# CrossChain Connector

-Runs nodes for other blockchains like Ethereum and provides read access to them.
+Provides read access to other blockchains like Ethereum and ManagementVC.

 #### Interacts with services